Fr4ctal-Dev/SNMP-Dog/README.md

 - `json`

 Which can all be installed by typing `pip3.7 install <package>` in the project terminal.
+The python script to run is `api.py` which can be runned with `python3.7 api.py`

 ### Frontend
-The frontend should run out-of-the-box.
+The frontend should run out-of-the-box by opening `index.html` in a browser.

 ## Usage
 ### Dashboard